map-soriano/mukseum/README.md

 - **Discover New Treasures:** Use our discovery tools to find hidden gems and discover artifacts you'll love.

 ## 🗒️ Notes
-🚧 **Early Access Phase:**
+🚧 **Developmental Phase:**
-Please note that this release is in the developmental phase which means you're getting a sneak peek at my app's development.
+Please note that this pre-release is in the developmental phase which means you're getting a sneak peek at my app's development.
 I encourage you to explore, provide feedback, and help me make Mukseum even better!

 💡 **Feedback and Support:**
 Your feedback is invaluable to me!
 If you encounter any issues, have suggestions, or want to report a bug, please feel free to reach out to me.
 I appreciate your input in shaping the future of Mukseum.